Food & Beverage Industry Standards

-If you are FSSC registered client and our auditor team realize your company does not meet the certification requirements for all parts of the scope of certification, the scope will be reduced to exclude those parts that persistently or seriously failed to meet them.
-You will be informed in writing within 3 days after the last day of the audit or any other intervention and the decision will be then confirmed.
+If you are an FSSC registered client and our auditor team realize your company does not meet the certification requirements for all parts of the scope of certification, the scope will be reduced to exclude those parts that persistently or seriously failed to meet them.
+You will be informed in writing within three days after the last day of the audit or any other intervention and the decision will be then confirmed.
 You will then be instructed to inform your clients accordingly through various forms of communication such as advertising and/or product labeling where applicable.

-Your certification will be subject to an ongoing surveillance and re-certification program which will require further on site activity.
+Your certification will be subject to an ongoing surveillance and re-certification program which will require further on-site activity.

 It should be noted that one unannounced visit is mandated for FSSC 22000 version 4.1.
 You can choose to have both surveillance audits unannounced, but initial and recertification activities will always be announced.

 At NQA, we are dedicated to providing clients with value for their investment.
 When you choose NQA as your accredited third-party certification body, you will have the support you need to stay on top of food and beverage industry certification requirements.
 Our world-class technical support and competitive rates set us apart.